Beginners guide to performing a Technical SEO Audit (Part 1 of 2)

-Make sure that you have access to your site in Google Webmaster Tools, this is invaluable when conducting an audit because as well as notifying you about any penalties or errors, it also gives you access to a variety of tools and checkers which will greatly speed up the audit process.
+Make sure that you have access to your site in Google Search Console, this is invaluable when conducting an audit because as well as notifying you about any penalties or errors, it also gives you access to a variety of tools and checkers which will greatly speed up the audit process.

 Once you have your data, it’s the time to check how accessible your website is, to be sure search engines and users alike can successfully crawl and access all your important website content.

 Did the crawler manage to access all your pages and content successfully?
 If there are a strangely low number of pages or even none at all, it could mean that your pages are being blocked to search engines via a robots.txt file.
 This file is stored on the root of a website and tells search engines which pages or directories they can and can’t crawl.
-A common problem is when a robots.txt file is set to disallow the entire website, this is normal during the development process of a website so that the development site isn’t indexed, but sometimes when the website goes live this file doesn’t get updated and therefore none of the new pages are indexed, so its always good to check!
+A common problem is when a robots.txt file is set to disallow the entire website, this is normal during the development process of a website so that the development site isn’t indexed, but sometimes when the website goes live this file doesn’t get updated and so Google can’t start seeing or indexing your website.

-The robots.txt file is designed to signify to search engines any groups or pages that you would rather they didn’t spend time crawling because they are not relevant, are low quality or include parameters, such as search pages or admin and login sections.
+The robots.txt file is designed to signify to search engines any groups or pages that you would rather they didn’t spend time crawling because they are not relevant or low quality, such as search pages or admin and login sections.

 Below is an example of a robots.txt file stopping search engines from crawling a website:

-If you wish to check whether certain URLs are accessible according to your robots.txt file, you can use the robots.txt Tester within Webmaster Tools (Crawl > robots.txt Tester).
+If you wish to check whether certain URLs are accessible according to your robots.txt file, you can use the robots.txt Tester within Search Console (Crawl > robots.txt Tester).
 This tool will also signify any errors that the file itself may have.